Inactive Members of Involvements

 Tip

-If you want everyone with the same Enrollment Date to be assigned the same Inactive Date, just sort by Join Date, check each one with that same Enrollment Date, then proceed with Step 2 above.
+If you want everyone with the same Enrollment Date to be assigned the same Inactive Date, just sort by Join Date, check each one with that same Enrollment Date.
 You can use Shift-Click: click the top person in the list, hold down the Shift key, and then click the last person.
 All in between will get selected.

 https://i.tpsdb.com/2016-06-23_13-45-43.png